Competitive Advantage: Why It's Good to Be Near Competitors

 Some distributors own their own printing and embroidery equipment and do the decorating in house... and have the staff to do it.
 But that's a huge investment.
 Since this is a very small portion of my business, I outsource.

 Hooked up with a friendly competitor who did a lot of this type of work and did a great job.
 For years, they handled my orders until they relocated out of the area.
-When that happened, they also hooked me up with a contract decorating friend of theirs who has done some wonderful work for me.
+When that happened, they also hooked me up with a contract decorating friend of theirs who did some wonderful work for me.

 This is a prime example of how developing friendly partnership relationships with competitors can work, offering opportunities for everyone.
 But there are some cautions: